cypress-io/cypress/TESTING_STRATEGY_AND_STYLEGUIDE.md

 Certain side effects, like GraphQL mutations, do not fire from component tests, but can be monitored from an E2E test with `cy.intercept`.
 And some entire packages, like `reporter` are independent apps that can be mounted in an E2E test and tested for interactions with other parts of the system.

-### Percy Snapshots
+## Percy Snapshots
+Percy snapshot diffs are reviewed and approved by somebody doing a PR review.

+### Limitations and Notes
 Percy snapshots confirm that the appearance of a given state matches the last approved snapshot of that state.
+They don't in and of themselves contain any information about correctness.

 If a test only contains a percy snapshot, prefer a general name for that test as opposed to a specific detail of the snapshot.
 For example prefer "has expected appearance" to "has a purple outline" since nothing in the test is actually asserting that.

-NOTE: 👆 This could use more thought/discussion.
+NOTE: 👆 This section needs more thought/discussion.
 Maybe "has a purple outline" is a good thing to have in the test name because it might alert somebody reviewing the snapshot about a change they should look for, or the thing we expected the snapshot to confirm.
+Ideally here we would end up with instructions and examples of what Percy tests we expect with new features and any conventions we have.

 ## Testing Style Guide

 ### String constants
 Strings used in tests for locating elements or asserting content in other ways are imported from the i18n constants.
-All strings present in the UI should be found in some form in `en-US.json`.
+All strings present in the App or Launchpad UI should be found in some form in `en-US.json`.
 If a plain string is found in the UI code (we have a few of them), it should be moved into the constants file and then imported to both the component and the test code.

 ### Element Locators
 When relevant, element locators can assert something useful about the nature or context of the element in the DOM.
 Often for accessibility reasons it is important what elements are rendered.
 If there is nothing in particular that matters about the DOM, or if needed to disambiguate, then `data-cy` attributes can be used to locate elements.